Duo FAQs

 No. Duo will not be used to protect workstation login at this time.

 Once you’ve set up one device, we recommend that you set up a second device in case you should ever have trouble locating your primary device for verification.
 This could be a landline phone number or other.
-Here are the instructions to do this.
+Here are the instructions to do this: Add a Duo Device.

 You should also generate an emergency passcode to keep safe and use (up to 20 times) in the event you do not have your registered device available or need to reset your device.

 If you receive a Duo authorization request when you are not trying to log in, do not authorize login.
-If you receive an app push notification, click Deny.
+If you receive an app push notification, select I'm not logging in and report suspicious activity.
 If you receive a phone call, do not press any buttons to authorize.
-Report suspicious Duo authorization requests to the IIT Service Desk at help.gsu.edu, help@gsu.edu or 404-413-HELP (404-413-4357).
+Report suspicious Duo authorization requests to the IIT Service Desk at help.gsu.edu, [email protected] or 404-413-HELP (404-413-4357).

 Duo Log in issues

-If you cannot complete login using your device: Generate Passcode Online and Use it to Reset Duo Device
+If you cannot complete login using your device: Generate a Bypass Code Online and Use it to Reset Duo Device

 Manage Duo Device Settings Here